AyTIDa1165/ECE250-SNS-Signals_And_Systems/README.md

 # ECE250: Signals and Systems (SnS) - Assignments

-The following repository provides solutions to the programming assignments of the course Signals & Systems (ECE250).
+The following repository provides solutions to the programming assignments of the course Signals & Systems (ECE250) for the academic year 2023-24.

 ## Assignment 1